rangeman1/GDR-4/README.md

 File Wmath.exe is the 6D to 4D numeric data converter developed based on macro.
 File Ruch_robota.png shows movement of robot through 20 positions visualazed in 4D space used as an example of dimentional reduction.
+File Aircraft.png is another example of dimentional reduction applied to detect plane start anomalies.